Candidate for Councillor, Devarsh Sood, P.Eng.

 What is the value of a professional licence with APEGA?

 A professional licence with APEGA is a matter of great pride.
-It symbolizes several years of perseverance towards attaining the education and the work experience that are pre-conditions to getting licensed.
+It symbolizes several years of perseverance towards attaining the education and the work experience that is a pre-condition to getting licensed.

 Additionally, the licence is a reminder of the importance of everyday work that engineers and geoscientists do in Alberta and beyond.
 It is both a responsibility and a privilege to serve the public through such professions.